workflow

 • In OpenCode, run the portable workflow adapter with Task/subagent dispatch when exposed; otherwise run the same phases inline in the current session.

-• In Antigravity, Desktop/web bridge mode, or any host that cannot preserve the adapter phases, say so in one line and route to /hyperflow:scope with chain-mode=auto.
+• In Antigravity, Desktop/web bridge mode, or any host that cannot preserve the adapter phases, say so in one line and route to /hyperflow:plan with chain-mode=auto.

 Claude Code dynamic workflows require Claude Code v2.1.154 or later and can be disabled by /config, managed settings, ~/.claude/settings.json, or CLAUDECODEDISABLE_WORKFLOWS=1.
-When disabled, use the portable adapter if the host is Codex or OpenCode; otherwise route to /hyperflow:scope with chain-mode=auto.
+When disabled, use the portable adapter if the host is Codex, OpenCode, or Grok; otherwise route to /hyperflow:plan with chain-mode=auto.

 Routing Rules